 Why are direct costs important?

-Understanding direct costs helps you keep an eye on how much it is costing your company to deliver its product or service.
-If your direct costs are going up, perhaps your suppliers are starting to charge you more, or perhaps fuel costs are going up.
-When your direct costs go up, it might be time to start looking for new suppliers or to try and cut costs in your business.
+Tracking direct costs helps you keep an eye on how much it's costing your company to deliver its product or service -- a metric that's key to your overall profitability.
+If your direct costs are going up, you're earning less profit.
+Perhaps your suppliers are starting to charge you more, or perhaps fuel costs are going up.
+It might be time to start looking for new suppliers or to try and cut costs in your business.

 Gross Margin = Revenue – Direct Costs